aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-remove-move-pages/_index.md

 ---
-title: Add, remove, move Pages
+title: Add, remove, move Pages in PDF document using Aspose.PDF for .NET
+linktitle: Add, remove, move Pages
 type: docs
 weight: 10
 url: /net/add-remove-move-pages/
-description: This article shows how to insert a page in a PDF file at the desired location, how to Insert an empty page at the end of a PDF file, and explains how to delete a page from a PDF file with C#.
+description: This article teaches how to insert (add) a page at the desired location PDF file.
+Learn how to move, remove (delete) pages from a PDF file using C#.
 lastmod: "2020-12-16"
 sitemap:
     changefreq: "weekly"